UlyssesZh/UlyssesZh.github.io/_posts/2025-07-17-blur-filter.md

 title: Multi-pass Gaussian blur filter
 date: 2025-07-17 01:06:08 -0700
 categories:
   - programming
 tags:
   - algorithm
   - shader
   - probability
   - pde
 layout: post
+excerpt: >
-excerpt: 'According to the central limit theorem, the sum of some i.i.d. samples is normally distributed in the limit of large sample size.
+  According to the central limit theorem, the sum of some i.i.d. samples is normally distributed in the limit of large sample size.
   This fact can be used to implement a multi-pass Gaussian blur filter, where the total number of passes is equal to the number of samples used in the averaging.
-Through this, we can also see a nice relation to the heat equation, which is not surprising since the heat kernel is a Gaussian function.'
+  Through this, we can also see a nice relation to the heat equation, which is not surprising since the heat kernel is a Gaussian function.
 ---

 In image processing, a Gaussian blur filter is the transformation of an image that blurs it by a Gaussian function.